 Common Sense Security Practices for Online Transactions

-Before we get to the anonymous payment methods, it is vital to talk about how to secure your online identity and device.
-The thing is most often, financial fraud happens when someone gains access to your device.
+Before we get to the anonymous payment methods, it is vital to discuss how to secure your online identity and device.
+The thing is, most often, financial fraud happens when someone gains access to your device.
 For example, if you lose a laptop that has no passwords, the person who finds or steals the device will have easy access to any information on the device.

 That said.
-If you regularly transact online, you should:
+If you regularly transact online and wish to have anonymous payments, you should:

 - Use private browsing: private browsing protects your information from anyone who has access to the device, it will not save cookies or any of your activities.
 But private browsing is not a substitute for a VPN.